KingSolomon1954/ksl-bash-lib/Readme.md

 ## Usage

-Setup environment variable `KSL_BASH_LIB` to where you installed KSL Bash library
+Setup environment variable `KSL_BASH_LIB` to where you installed KSL Bash library.

 Then, in scripts that you write: